Last Updated on 2 months by shahzaib

 - Test the emails on multiple devices

 From tech giants like Apple to entertainment companies like Buzzfeed, everyone is catching up on this marketing technique.
+These tips listed above are simple, easy to check off before hitting the send button!

 2. Individualize your emails